 "I had a couple of attempts at trying something before, but I consistently came across roadblocks, and it eventually made me realise I needed more training in building an idea."

 Co-Founder: Ida Sports | Equal Playing Field | Brunswick Aces

 "Everyone came into the course at a different part of their journey.
-I’d worked for ten years before coming back to study.
-I’d done a lot of people management and leadership in the past, but I probably wasn’t as strong on financial models.
-That’s one of the things I got out of the course, building a financial model for a start-up, which needs its own set of tools.
-You have to be good at everything, but not perfect."
+I’d worked for ten years and done a lot of people management and leadership, but I probably wasn’t as strong on financial models.
+That’s one of the things I got out of the course, building a financial model for a start-up, which needs its own set of tools."